-In order to foil an extortion plot, an FBI agent undergoes a facial transplant surgery and assumes the identity and physical appearance of a terrorist, but the plan turns from bad to worse when the same terrorist impersonates the FBI agent.
+In order to foil a terrorist plot, an FBI agent undergoes facial transplant surgery and assumes the identity of a criminal mastermind, who murdered his only son.
+The plan turns sour when the criminal wakes up prematurely and seeks revenge.

 GONE IN 60 SECONDS was one of the most fun experiences I've had at the theater in the last couple of years.
 Though a little too long and not really full of action until the final twenty minutes, it moves well and has a good cast: Nicolas Cage, Will Patton, Robert Duvall, Giovanni Ribisi, Delroy Lindo, Christopher Eccleston, and others.
 Angelina Jolie is the only weak point.
 She's in desperate need of a talented hairstylist, and while she's hardly a good actress, she really doesn't do much in the film when you look at it, which is a good thing.
 But the film has style and a good pace, with some great theft scenes, well-spotted humor, and a final chase that (while not among the greatest ever filmed) is certainly a wild ride.
 GONE IN 60 SECONDS isn't a great film, but it sure as hell is fun.

 13 of 20 people found this review helpful.

 Was this review helpful to you?